Explore this course:

 Modules

 The information on this page gives you an idea of the areas we expect the course to cover.
 This is not an exhaustive or fixed list as we are in the process of developing new topics to include.
-More information on the finalised modules will be available in early 2023.
+More information on the finalised modules will be available later in 2023.

 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.